peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>exponent</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

  * <i>rounding</i>: Desired mode for rounding this number's value.

 <b>Return Value:</b>

+An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

+<a id="RoundToExponent_PeterO_Numbers_EInteger"></a>
+### RoundToExponent

+    public PeterO.Numbers.EDecimal RoundToExponent(
+        PeterO.Numbers.EInteger exponent);

+Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
+The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

+<b>Parameters:</b>

+ * <i>exponent</i>: The minimum exponent the result can have.
+This is the maximum number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+A value of 0 rounds the number to an integer.

+<b>Return Value:</b>